transformerlab/transformerlab-docs/docs/tutorial/3-models.md

 Open-source LLM's are typicaly very large files (e.g. 3GB or more) that are composed of some configuration files that define the architecture of the LLM they encapsulate as well as a large blog of binary data that captures the values of each neuron in the trained neural net.

-Transfomer Lab works with the [Huggingface Model Format](https://huggingface.co/docs/transformers/main_classes/model) and provides a gallery of common models that serve as a starting point for your experiment.
+Transfomer Lab works with different Model formats depending on the platform and engine and it provides a gallery of common models that serve as a starting point for your experiment.

 Once you have downloaded some local models, you can run it for inference.
 Behind the scenes, Transformer Lab uses the FastChat library to run models, allowing you to chat or perform completions with them.